Sex, Lies, and Overtime: Inside the NYPD’s Financial Black Box

 NYPD overtime accounting is divided among various tracking systems, making the detection of fraud akin to solving a puzzle with pieces scattered across different rooms.
 The NYC Council budget reports actual fiscal year uniformed overtime expenses across 28 bureaus and accounting subdivisions in the NYPD.
 The separate overtime reports issued by the NYPD show uniformed overtime expenses by 8 borough patrols, other bureaus/citywide, and a one-time collective bargaining impact amount for the first three quarters of fiscal year 2023.
 Both reports measure the same uniformed officer overtime but allocate it differently.

-Here’s how the NYPD’s overtime accounting becomes a magic trick: In fiscal year 2023, NYPD overtime reports showed uniformed officers in Borough Commands earned $259.9 million in overtime.
+In fiscal year 2023, NYPD overtime reports showed uniformed officers in Borough Commands earned $259.9 million in overtime.
 But when you look at the City Council’s budget documents, only $6.5 million of that was expensed under Borough Commands.

 The total?
 A staggering $821 million in overtime.
 Yet the City Council’s documents show only $6.5 million for Borough Command units, leaving $814.5 million scattered across 20 different bureaus and subdivisions.

+The money appears in both sets of books, but tracking specific dollars becomes an exercise in futility.
 In her EEOC complaint, Lt.
 Epps alleged that Maddrey and other NYPD executives could edit overtime lists to “hide the true number of overtime abusers“.
-One can’t help but wonder: Where was the City Council’s oversight while these lists were allegedly being manipulated?
+Given the Byzantine complexity of the system, one has to wonder whether that was a feature, not a bug.

 Failed Oversight